KankakeeCommunityCollege/kcc-development-environment/kcc-gem-theme/hero-slider.md

 #### Text

-`text: ` is the contents of the heading that will appear in front of the slide-image.
-Use a short/concise phrase or sentence for its value—long `text: ` entries will cause layout issues.
+`text: ` is the contents of the heading that will appear over the slide-image.
+Use a short/concise phrase or sentence—long `text: ` entries will cause layout issues.

-If your image already contains text, you can omit the heading by leaving `text:`'s value blank. **The text key's VALUE is optional, however, its key is required.**
+If your image already contains text, you can omit the heading by removing/deleteing the `text:` key completely. **Be sure to add the text contained in the image as `alt-text`.**

 ##### "The POWER of Community" text-effect

 You can easily wrap a word in a `<span>` tag that applies styling to make the text more bold.
 Use double-asterisks on either side of a word ( e.g. `**<TEXT>**`). **DO NOT INCLUDE WHITESPACE ANY WHITESPACE CHARACTERS IN BETWEEN THE DOUBLE_ASTERISKS INCLUDING WORDS SEPARATED BY SPACES**

 the `assets/js/theme/src/wrapPowerText.js` module handles the functionality for this text-effect.

 #### (OPTIONAL) `white_background:` Key

 If the slide-image has a white background, add the optional `white_background: true` setting to the slide.
-This applies a class to that slide to provide a subtle light gray border for visual contrast against the page's background.
+This applies a class to that slide which creates a subtle light-gray border.
+This creates a visual contrast against the page's background.

 #### Example Slides Collection